baww-com/baww-com.github.io/not-posts/Alts/Metal/metal.md

 ## How to Buy Metal with Changelly

-Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
-They have a relatively easy signup process and allow the use of Google, Twitter or Facebook for faster signups.
+### Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
+They have a relatively easy signup process and allow the use of Google, Twitter or Facebook logins to make the sign-up seamless.

-Step 2: After creating an account, you will want to go to the main page as seen here, and use the conversion box.
-In this example, we are going to buy Metal with USD!
+### Step 2: Upon creating an account, go to the main page as seen here, and use the conversion box to initiate an exchange.
+In this example, we are going to buy Metal with USD.

 ![Coinbasehome](/img/ADXCH.png){: .medium-pic}
 ![Coinbasehome](/img/ADX3.png){: .medium-pic}
 ![Coinbasehome](/img/ADX4.png){: .medium-pic}
 ![Coinbasehome](/img/ADX5.png){: .medium-pic}

 ## Can I Buy Metal on Coinbase?

-At the time of this writing, Coinbase does not sell Metal.
-There have been several rumors however, and many think that in early 2018 we will see several new coins, including Metal, added to Coinbase.
-If you don't own any Bitcoin, use [Coinbase!](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}
+Coinbase does not currently sell Metal.
+If you want to buy Metal, please follow the above steps.
+You can trade Bitcoin for Metal on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+If you don't have Bitcoin, use [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} to get started!

 ## How to Buy Metal with PayPal

-Due to Paypal's chargeback feature, buying Metal with Paypal takes a few extra steps.
-The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
+Due to Paypal's chargeback feature, buying Metal with Paypal takes one more step.
+[VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex just like the above example!
+Once you have Bitcoin, you can send it to Binance as seen in the example above.

-### How to Store you Metal, Securely!
+### How to securely store Metal

+Metal is an ERC20 coin that runs on the Ethereum blockchain, which means that it can be stored on [myEtherWallet](https://www.myetherwallet.com/).
+Metal can also be stored securely on the highly popular hardware wallet [Ledger Nano S!](https://www.ledgerwallet.com/r/607d), but you will need to use MyEtherWallet as an interface to view the tokens.
+Check out this tutorial from Ledger on how to integrate myEtherWallet and the Ledger Nano [here.](https://support.ledgerwallet.com/hc/en-us/articles/115005200009)